 Cryptography is an integral part of blockchain technology and cryptocurrencies.
 Transactions and balances are tracked on a ledger and encrypted using complicated algorithms.
 This helps with security, transparency, and tracking.
 Crypto wallets also rely on cryptography for security.

 Each type of digital asset or cryptocurrency has its own form of cryptography, making some more secure or popular than others and providing different use cases.
 Before investing in cryptocurrencies, it’s important to have at least a basic understanding of the way the technology works, especially the use of public and private keys.
-This will help decide which cryptocurrency to invest in and ensure that the transaction and digital asset storage is done securely.
+This could help decide which cryptocurrency to invest in and ensure that the transaction and digital asset storage is done securely.

 The Future of Cryptography